 Whatever your motivation, here are some tips to help you avoid common financial pitfalls while starting out with locum work:

 DO be clear about how and when you’ll be paid

 Locum agreements vary widely, depending on the location of the locum, type of practice and specialty.
 A contract should clearly state responsibilities and detail payment terms.
 These may range from fee-for-service billings to daily or negotiated rates, as well as potential income from uninsured services, on-call hours or other work.
-See our Locuming 101 tips to start off on the right foot.
-Also, check whether your provincial or territorial medical association offers a legal contract review service as a member benefit.
+Check whether your provincial or territorial medical association offers a legal contract review service as a member benefit.